-Teachers provide regular feedback to parents via Parent Teacher Conferences.
-This involves issuing students with levels against criteria based on on-going summative assessment.
+Teachers provide regular feedback to parents via Parent Teacher Conferences, first semester, and End of Year reports.
+This involves issuing students with levelsagainst criteria based on on-going summative assessment.
 Additionally students will receive quarterly progress feedback reports.

-MYP reports include all levels achieved against specific criteria.
+MYP reports include all levelsachieved against specific criteria.
 In addition, we also report on Approaches to Learning and Service as Action.

-Parents may communicate as necessary with teachers by appointment through email or through a student record book.
+Parents may communicate as necessary with teachers by appointment through email or through student record book.

-4. MYP Assessment Criteria across subjects:
+MYP Assessment Criteria across subjects: